 Sometimes; some days, I am just — tired.
 An exhaustion that goes beyond the surface.
 An exhaustion that is more than just physical.

 Survivor’s bias is a logical fallacy that equates the experience of those who survived an experience with “proof” that such an experience is safe.
+It’s a fallacy, because it implies that one person’s positive outcome is automatically going to apply for everyone, but this isn’t true.

 It is common in loss circles to talk about finding thankfulness in the life we have left.
 There are so many things wrong with this sentiment.
 The biggest problem is that it assumes the bereaved can’t be thankful and grieving at the same time.
 The other main problem is the unspoken assumption that thankfulness is a “cure” for grief.
 It isn’t.